When remoting from a Mac this occurs by default, but there is an easy fix depending on the Remote Software you are using.

 This is a known issue with Mac, but there is an easy fix for it.

-Microsoft Remote Desktop allows you to enable Unicode Mode as mentioned above simply by pressing CTRL+COMMAND+U. You will see a small popup that says UNICODE and then Talkatoo will work as expected.
+Microsoft Remote Desktop allows you to enable Unicode Mode by pressing CTRL+COMMAND+U while remoted in.
+You will see a small popup that says UNICODE and then Talkatoo will work as expected.
 You can also use the menu option under Preferences > Keyboard Mode.